 - Developed the Vital Metrix algorithms and models

 - More than 25 years of commercial software and model development experience

 - Co-author of more then 20 publications on model development and applications

 - PhD in Aerospace Engineering specializing in Computation Fluid Dynamics from the University of Michigan

-- B.S. in Electrical and Computer Engineering from Carnegie Mellon University
+- MS in Electrical Engineering from Norfolk State University

 Medical Advisory Board

 Advisory Board Director